 We can, once and for all, find out who Dad really loved more after the funeral when we read the will. |

-The clauses are all the same (plus or minus some prepositions for proper mechanics), yet each sentence has a different meaning.
-Sentence one puts emphasis on finding out who Dad loved more once and for all.
-The second sentence focus on waiting until after the funeral ends.
-The third sentence focuses on the will's importance.
 These differences are accomplished through rearranging the clauses, as usually the last clause gets the emphasis in dialogue.
 Syntax also determines if a sentence is in active or passive voice, and what verbal motifs (like parallelism) run through a work of writing.

-Syntax also creates ease of reading in the paper.
+Syntax also creates ease of reading in the writing.
 By varying sentence types and lengths, the reader becomes more subconsciously engaged.
 Short sentences can punctuate longer ones, simple sentences after a long description can conclude a point, and even judicious and intentional sentence fragments can bring writing to life.
 Nowhere is the power of syntax more obvious than in poetry, where sentence arrangement is a crucial detail agonized over by an author.

-Syntax also creates ease of reading in the paper.
+Syntax also creates ease of reading in the writing.
 By varying sentence types and lengths, the reader becomes more subconsciously engaged.
 Short sentences can punctuate longer ones, simple sentences after a long description can conclude a point, and even judicious and intentional sentence fragments can bring writing to life.
 Nowhere is the power of syntax more obvious than in poetry, where sentence arrangement is a crucial detail agonized over by an author.

 ... and then there's MOOD